Leonida Lari: Life and career

 Leonida Lari was born on 26 October 1949 in Bursuceni, Moldovan SSR, one of the former Soviet Socialist Republics of the Soviet Union.
 Her parents, Ion and Nadejda Tuchilatu, were teachers.
-Lari had a younger brother, Leonard Tuchilatu, also a poet, who died when he was only 24 of kidney failure after being exposed to radiation under suspicious circumstances while under mandatory service in the Soviet army.
+Lari had a younger brother, Leonard Tuchilatu, also a poet, who died when he was only 24 of kidney failure after being exposed to radiation while serving in the Soviet army.

-Leonida Lari graduated from the State University of Chişinău, Moldova, with a major in philology.
-She worked at the Museum of Literature "D. Cantemir" in Chişinau (1971–1973), was an editor for the journal "Literatură şi Artă" (1985–1988), as well as editor-in-chief (1988–2003) of "Glasul Națiunii", the first publication in the Latin alphabet in the republic of Moldova.
+Lari graduated from the State University of Chişinău, Moldova, with a major in philology.
+She worked at the Museum of Literature "D. Cantemir" in Chişinau (1971–1973), was an editor for the journal "Literatură şi Artă" (1985–1988), as well as editor-in-chief (1988–2003) of "Glasul Națiunii", the first publication in the Latin alphabet in the Republic of Moldova.

-Leonida Lari was one of the leaders of the movement for national emancipation in Bessarabia between 1988 and 1991.
+She was one of the leaders of the movement for national emancipation in Bessarabia between 1988 and 1991.
 She was elected as a representative to the Supreme Soviet of the Soviet Union (1988–1990) and was a member of the Permanent Bureau of the People's Front of Moldova (1990–1992).
-Between 1990 and 1992, Leonida Lari served as the president of the Christian Democratic League of Women (one of the constituent components of the Social Liberal Party from 2001).
-In 1992, after repeated threats to the well-being of her children, Leonida Lari and her family fled to Bucharest, Romania.
-Between 1992 and 2008, Leonida Lari was a representative to the Parliament of Romania.
+Between 1990 and 1992, Lari served as the president of the Christian Democratic League of Women, one of the constituent components of the Social Liberal Party from 2001.
+In 1992, after repeated threats to the well-being of her children, Lari and her family fled to Bucharest, Romania.
+Between 1992 and 2008, Lari was a representative to the Parliament of Romania.

-After a long battle with cancer, Leonida Lari died in Chișinău, Moldova on 11 December 2011.
+Lari died of cancer in Chișinău, Moldova on 11 December 2011.
 Her death was followed by a state funeral, during which thousands of Moldovans paid their respects.